 How to Create Your Own Pins Using PicMonkey

-*Update: I’ve now created a video to walk you though the steps.
+Update: I’ve now created a video tutorial to walk you through the steps.

 1. Go to PicMonkey, click on Edit and upload the photo you want to use to create your Pinterest graphic.